ReVanced-Extended-Community/Community-Guides/community-wiki/ytm-troubleshooting.md

 ### **4. Why can I only use the Radio feature?**

 Google has made it so that Canadian users who do not have YT Premium can only use the Radio feature within YouTube Music.
-Refer to section 3 of the [setup guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#3-yt-music-setup) to solve this.
+To solve this, refer to section 3 of the [setup guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#3-yt-music-setup).